Bladder biopsy is a procedure in which small pieces of tissue are removed from the bladder. The tissue is tested under a microscope.

 For infants and children, the preparation you can provide for this test depends on your child's age, previous experiences, and level of trust.
 For general information regarding how you can prepare your child, see the following topics:

 You may have a slight discomfort as the cystoscope is passed through your urethra into your bladder.
 You will feel discomfort that is similar to a strong urge to urinate when the fluid has filled your bladder.

 You may feel a pinch during the biopsy.
 There may be a burning sensation when the blood vessels are sealed to stop bleeding (cauterized).

 In some cases, the biopsy needs to be taken from a large area.
-In that case, you may need general or spinal anesthesia before the procedure.
+In that case, you may need general anesthesia or sedation before the procedure.